Click !

 This page is updated:

 Newell Sheridan was brass instructor at Samford University for 15 years and at UAB for 10 years.
-He is a clinician, soloist, teacher, and does presentations for a wide variety of groups since he does a lot of woodworking and metalworking.
-In May of 2010, his home and shop were completely destroyed by a fire but most of the instruments were in his motorhome and were unharmed.
+He is a clinician, teacher, and does presentations for a wide variety of groups.

-He studied with at Northwestern Univ. in Chicago, Indiana Univ. and the Univ. of South Carolina and holds a bachelors and Masters degrees form the University of South Carolina.
+He studied at Northwestern Univ. in Chicago, Indiana Univ. and the Univ. of South Carolina and holds a bachelors and Masters degrees form the University of South Carolina.
 He has a doctorate from the University of Hard Knocks.

 Teachers include Edward Kleinhammer, Arnold Jacobs, Charlie Vernon, Frank Crisafulli, Jay Friedman, Michael Mulcahy, Jan Kagarice, Tony Chipburn, Richard Oldberg, Lewis van Haney, Thomas Beversdorf, and more.